Military career of Ali: The Battle of Khaybar

-Caliphate era
+Independent Commands (628–632)

+Following the Battle of the Trench, Muhammad increasingly relied on Ali ibn Abi Talib for specialized independent missions.
+In 628, Ali was dispatched to lead the Expedition of Fadak against the Bani Sa'd bin Bakr tribe.
+Muhammad had received intelligence that the tribe was preparing to reinforce the Jewish stronghold of Khaybar.
+Ali’s preemptive strike successfully neutralized this threat before the main campaign began.

+In July 630, Ali was appointed as the supreme commander for the Expedition to al-Fuls.
+The objective of this mission was to destroy al-Qullus, a prominent idol worshipped by pagan tribes in the Najd region.
+Ali led a force of 150 men and successfully dismantled the shrine.
+This act effectively signaled the end of pagan influence in that territory and brought the local clans under the administration of Medina.

+Ali also led the Expedition to Yemen in 631.
+This was a dual-purpose mission aimed at both military subjugation and religious instruction.
+After a brief skirmish where the local tribes were defeated, the inhabitants of the region accepted Islam.
+Ali remained in the region to collect the zakat and establish the local judiciary before joining Muhammad for the Farewell Pilgrimage in 632.

+Military Leadership as Caliph

-Battle of Jamal
+Battle of the Camel

-The Battle of Jamal, sometimes called the Battle of the Camel or the Battle of Bassorah, took place at Basra, Iraq on 7 November 656.
+The Battle of the Camel, sometimes called the Battle of Bassorah, took place at Basra, Iraq on 7 November 656.
 A'isha heard about the killing of Uthman (644-656), the third Caliph.
 At the time she was on a pilgrimage to Mecca.
 It was on this journey that she became so angered by his death, and the naming of Ali as the fourth caliph, that she took up arms against those supporting Ali.
 She gained support of the big city of Basra and, for the first time, Muslims took up arms against each other.
 This battle is now known as the First Fitna, or Muslim civil war.

 Battle of Siffin

-The Battle of Siffin (صفين; May–July 657 CE) occurred during the First Fitna, or first Muslim civil war, with the main engagement taking place from July 26 to July 28.
-It was fought between Ali ibn Abi Talib and Muawiyah I, on the banks of the Euphrates river, in what is now Raqqa, Syria.

-The two armies encamped themselves at Siffin for more than one hundred days, most of the time being spent in negotiations.
-Neither side wanted to fight.
-Then on 11th Safar 37 AH, the Iraqis under Ashtar's command, the Qurra, in Ali's army, who had their own camp started the fighting in earnest which lasted three days.
-Historian Yaqubi wrote that Ali had 80,000 men, including 70 Companions who participated in the Battle of Badr, 70 Companions who took oath at Hudaibia, and 400 prominent Ansars and Muhajirun; while Muawiya had 120,000 Syrians.